bealonso2/climate-ml-masters/README.md

 # Masters in Machine Learning for the Climate

 ## Prerequisites

 1. **Mathematics for Machine Learning**

    - Topics: Linear Algebra, Calculus, Probability, Optimization.
-   - Recommended: *Mathematics for Machine Learning* (Coursera).
+   - Recommended: _Mathematics for Machine Learning_ (Coursera).

 2. **Python Programming for Data Science and ML**

-   - Key Libraries: TensorFlow, PyTorch, scikit-learn, GeoPandas, Rasterio.
+   - Key Libraries: PyTorch, scikit-learn, GeoPandas, Rasterio, TensorFlow.

      \* Don't worry, we will get a lot of experience with these

-   - Recommended Learning: *Python for Data Science Handbook*, Daniel Bourke’s intro to ML.
+   - Recommended Learning: _Python for Data Science Handbook_, Daniel Bourke’s intro to ML.

 ---

 ## Core Curriculum

 ### 1. Machine Learning and AI (Aligned with Daniel Bourke’s Topics)

 - **Supervised and Unsupervised Learning**

   - Linear Regression, Classification, Clustering.

 - **Deep Learning for Computer Vision**

   - CNNs, Transfer Learning, U-Net segmentation models.

 - **Time Series Forecasting for Climate Data**

   - ARIMA, LSTMs, Transformers for temporal analysis.

 - **ML Engineering and MLOps**
   - Model deployment, monitoring, and pipelines with MLflow and DVC.

 ---

 ### 2. Remote Sensing and Earth Observation

 - **Foundations of Remote Sensing**

   - Sensor types, NDVI, NDSI, and multi-band imagery.

 - **Working with Raster Data**

   - Hands-on with Landsat, Sentinel, MODIS using Google Earth Engine and Python tools.

 - **Vector-Based Spatial Data Analysis**
   - Tools: GeoPandas, QGIS, Shapely.
   - Use Cases: Power grid mapping, emission sources, and disaster response routes.

 ---

 ### 3. Environmental and Climate Science

 - **Climate Change and Carbon Tracking**

   - IPCC reports, carbon footprints, sustainability metrics.

 - **Energy Systems and Grid Monitoring**
   - Topics: Energy markets, demand-response models, and emissions tracking APIs.

 ---

 ### 4. Applied Tools and Projects

 - **Real-Time Carbon Monitoring Systems**

   - Prototype: Build a system like WattTime with real-time emissions data.

 - **Disaster Detection Models**

   - Apply ML to detect fires, floods, or droughts using satellite data.

 - **Energy Usage Forecasting**
   - Use time series models to predict energy demand and optimize consumption.

 ---

 ### 5. Cloud Computing and Infrastructure

 - **Cloud Platforms for Data Science**

   - Tools: Google Cloud, AWS, Hugging Face Spaces.

 - **Containerization and Reproducibility**
   - Use Docker, Kubernetes for scalable and reproducible workflows.

 ---

 ### 6. Ethics and Impact of Climate AI

 - **Responsible AI for Climate Action**
   - Topics: Data privacy, ethical considerations, and bias in emissions tracking.

 ---

 ### 7. Capstone Project

 **"Carbon-Aware Energy Monitoring System"**

 - Build a WattTime-style system that integrates satellite imagery, vector data, and ML models to optimize energy use based on real-time emissions.

 ---

 ## 8. Maximizing Job Potential

 - **Build a Portfolio**

   - Showcase your applied projects (e.g., disaster detection models, carbon-aware systems) on GitHub.

 - **Publish Your Work**

   - Write blog posts or reports on Medium/Twitter to share insights and get feedback.

 - **Network in Climate AI Communities**

   - Engage with **Climate Change AI**, **Climate Trace partners**, and other climate tech networks.

 - **Participate in Competitions and Hackathons**

   - Join challenges related to remote sensing, emissions tracking, or energy forecasting.

 - **Apply for Internships and Fellowships**
   - Look for roles with climate tech companies, NGOs, or research groups to gain practical experience.